 Chinese scams in the Coronavirus era

 We have previously informed you about the sudden surge of scam sales of masks and other PPE products.
-Because these products are in high demand, many untrustworthy suppliers started to appear on B2B platforms such as Alibaba, who either never delivered the ordered products or sent them using falsified certificates, thus making them unsellable.
+Because these products are in high demand, many untrustworthy suppliers started to appear on B2B platforms, such as Alibaba, who either never delivered the ordered products or sent them using falsified certificates, thus making them unsellable.
 Unfortunately, these are not the only Chinese scams that started to develop along with the pandemic.

 Because of the pandemic’s escalation, we observed some behavior patterns of many Chinese scammers.

 In the cases described below in the text, anyone could be a victim, not only the importers of PPE products.
-It is mainly because the majority of Chinese scammers feel like they can get away with anything.
+It is mainly because most Chinese scammers feel like they can get away with anything.
 Importers from all over the world produce their merchandise in China, and making transactions through websites such as Alibaba has become common practice.
 As they cannot travel to China, businesspeople do not visit their partners anymore, never see factories or perform quality checks, and often depend on nothing more than what they read on the Internet.
 Thus, many transactions are made without the contractor’s verification, and importers fall victim to the scams.

 Currently, the most common Chinese scam is the so-called prepayment extortion.
-In this practice, the importer sends the Chinese contractor an advance payment for, e.g. 30% or 50% of the full cost.
+In this practice, the importer sends the Chinese contractor an advance payment for, e.g. 30% or 50% of the total cost.
 Then, the Chinese company cuts off all communication without explanation.
 No traces of either the money or the product can be found.
 If the importer signed a no legally binding contract with the Chinese partner, it is impossible to get the money back.

 Oftentimes, this scam is run by a non-existent or already closed company.
 Because of the Coronavirus downtime, many Chinese factories declared bankruptcy in the first half of the year.
 However, some are still active on the Internet, offering cheap products to businesspeople from all over the globe.
 Baited by the low price, the importer often chooses these “companies” and sends them money without checking who is really on the other side.

 How to stay safe from such a practice?
-First of all, always verify the supplier before transferring them money.
+First of all, always verify the supplier before transferring money.
 It would be best if you were careful when the company requests full payment right away.

-2. Replacement of the bank account number
+2. Different bank account number

 3. Low-quality Chinese products